 Tuition, additional or special college fees that apply to in-state and out-of-state students are subject to change.
-A student payment plan is available for students who should be familiar with refund policies.
+A student payment plan is available for students which offers flexible payment options each semester.
 The College provides financial aid and scholarship opportunities for students who qualify.

-■ Tuition 2014-2015
+■ Tuition 2016-2017